google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 </script>
 ```

+### Considerations

+As you're now in control of the entire buffering media experience, I would suggest you
+consider the device's battery level and the "Data-Saver Mode" user preference
+when thinking about preloading.

-### Battery awareness
+#### Battery awareness

-I would suggest you take into account the battery level of user's device before
+Please take into account the battery level of user's device before thinking
-thinking about preloading a video in order to preserve battery life when the
+about preloading a video in order to preserve battery life when the power level
-power level is low.
+is low.

-Please disable preload or at least preload a lower resolution video when the
+Disable preload or at least preload a lower resolution video when the
 device is running out of battery.

 ```
 if ('getBattery' in navigator) {